AnyLog-co/documentation/aggregations.md

 ## Aggregation encoding

-The command `set aggregations encoding` applies encoding on the values in the time interval
+The command `set aggregations encoding` applies encoding on the values in the time interval.
+The encoding is represented by a new data set associated to a new schema (described below, for each type of encoding).
+The table name with the encoding format is using the original table name, prefixed by the encoding type.
+For example, if the source data is assigned to a table named **my_table** and the encoding type is arle, the table with the encoded data is called **alre_my_table**.

 Usage:
 ```anylog
 set aggregations encodeing where dbms = lsl_demo and table = ping_sensor and encoding = [encoding type] and tolerance = [value]